AdobeDocs/experience-manager-learn.pt-BR/help/sites/integrations/adobe-target/export-experience-fragment-target.md

 #### Erro

-A exportação do fragmento de experiência para o Adobe Target sem as permissões corretas no Adobe Admin Console resulta no seguinte erro no serviço do Autor do AEM:
+A exportação do fragmento de experiência para o Adobe Target sem as permissões corretas no Adobe Admin Console resulta no seguinte erro no serviço do autor do AEM:

     ![Erro de interface de API do Target](assets/error-target-offer.png)